 A significant gap exists among primary care providers between what is believed should be done and what is done.
-A recent analysis suggested that over 55 percent of general practitioners thought OA should be monitored but only 15.2 percent actually routinely monitored their patients and 45 percent did not monitor their patients at all (Clarson, Nicholl, Biship, Edwards, Daniel, & Mallen, 2013).
+A recent analysis suggested that over 55 percent of general practitioners thought OA should be monitored but only 15.2 percent routinely monitored their patients and 45 percent did not monitor their patients at all.4

 Multiple organizations have goals to reduce the burden and help in the management of OA.
-Selected organizations working to lessen the burden of OA include the Center for Disease Control (CDC), the Arthritis Foundation, Healthy People 2020, and many state government organizations.
+Selected organizations working to lessen the burden of OA include the Center for Disease Control (CDC)6, the Arthritis Foundation7, Healthy People 20202, and many state government organizations.

-The goal of the CDC is to help people with arthritis live life to the fullest and help them pursue activities they value and enjoy with minimal pain (Center for Disease Control, 2010).
+The goal of the CDC is to help people with arthritis live life to the fullest and help them pursue activities they value and enjoy with minimal pain.8

-The main goals of the National Arthritis Action Plan: A Public Health Strategy (Arthritis Foundation, Association of State and Territorial Health Officials & Center for Disease Control, 1999) are to:
+The main goals of the National Arthritis Action Plan: A Public Health Strategy9 are to: